yashilvora19/ba.chat/README.md

    1. Analyze the cost of treatment and all deductibles based on your plan.
    2. Obtain contact information for the best treatment and hospitals in your vicinity - balanced for a blend of affordability and premium care.
    3. Craft a convincing email to your healthcare provider, underlining terms in your policy that the average user would gloss over.
 Maximize your benefits!
-   4. Check for potential medical error: Medical errors are the [third leading cause of death in America](https://wilsonlaw.com/fatal-medical-errors/), and BA.Chat cross-references the depths of medical resources to ensure you are not put in danger.
+   4. Check for potential medical error: Medical errors are the [third leading cause of death in America](https://wilsonlaw.com/fatal-medical-errors/), and ba.chat cross-references the depths of medical resources to ensure you are not put in danger.
 3. Receive a response tailored to your specifications exactly, and chat with our friendly AI to get more information!
-4. Ask BA.Chat to send an email to your healthcare provider to negotiate costs or hospitals near you to schedule appointments!
+4. Ask ba.chat to send an email to your healthcare provider to negotiate costs or hospitals near you to schedule appointments!
 Using a nifty Gmail integration, we simplify the process for you end-to-end.

 ![BAChat](chatapp/assets/BAChat_Text.png)

-<p align="center"><strong>BA.Chat is the only platform you need to use for the entire process!</strong></p>
+<p align="center"><strong>ba.chat is the only platform you need to use for the entire process!</strong></p>